Montana "Team Up. Pressure Down." Blood Pressure Medication Adherence Project

 - Intervention: Pharmacists distributed "Team Up.
 Pressure Down." materials from the Million Hearts Initiative and provided consultations.

 - Results: 89% of patients were able to adhere to their blood pressure medication, compared to 73% before the intervention.

-From February 2014 to June 2016, pharmacists in rural Montana distributed the Million Hearts Initiative's "Team Up.
+From February 2014 to June 2018, pharmacists in Montana distributed the Million Hearts Initiative's "Team Up.
 Pressure Down."
 (TUPD) materials and provided consultations to their patients taking medication for high blood pressure.

 The project received support from the Centers for Disease Control and Prevention (CDC).

-Distribution of materials: Pharmacists distributed "Team Up.
-Pressure Down." materials like a journal and a wallet-sized card to help patients keep track of prescriptions.
+Pharmacists distributed "Team Up.
+Pressure Down." materials, like a journal and a wallet-sized card, to help patients keep track of prescriptions.
 Pharmacists also provided information about the Dietary Approaches to Stop Hypertension (DASH) program.

-Each participating pharmacy calculated blood pressure medication adherence for its selected population, and the Montana Cardiovascular Health Program aggregated the results.
-For years two and three of the pilot project:
+Each participating pharmacy calculated blood pressure medication adherence (using a standardized definition of proportion of days covered greater than or equal to 80%) for its selected population.
+For years two through five of the project:

 For more information:

 Oser, C.S., Fogle, C.C., & Bennett, J.A.
 (2017).
 A Project to Promote Adherence to Blood Pressure Medication among People Who Use Community Pharmacies in Rural Montana, 2014-2016.
 Preventing Chronic Disease, 14(E52).